 What is hydrogen?

 Hydrogen (H) is the simplest and most abundant element in our universe.
 It has one proton and one electron.
 In its pure form, it occurs as hydrogen gas (H2), also called hydrogen for short.
 At room temperature, it is a colourless and odourless gas that is non-toxic.
+Hydrogen is an important cornerstone in the energy and resource transition towards climate neutrality.

 How is hydrogen made?

-Hydrogen gas (H2) is barely to be found on Earth, but hydrogen atoms are hidden in larger compounds with other elements.
+Hydrogen gas (H2) is barely to be found on earth, but hydrogen atoms are hidden in larger compounds with other elements.
 Extracting the hydrogen from these molecules requires a lot of energy.
+Depending on the energy source used for its production, we distinguish between grey, blue and green hydrogen.

 Grey hydrogen